 Working on this basis, a slimline model allows for a 9 place capacity, with a compact model allowing for closer to 4 place settings.

 Most homeowners find that these programmes suffice.
 However, it may be that your personal circumstances mean that you could do with extra programmes, such as for glasses or a half load, where only one of the levels in utilised.
-Be aware that these additional options are only available in top end models and will require additional financial investment.
+Be aware that these additional options are only available in top-end models and will require an additional financial investment.

 In order to ensure that consumers can make informed decisions over the impact that their purchases have on the environment, every dishwasher is awarded an energy efficiency rating by the manufacturer.
 Each model is graded from A to G, with A being the best.
 The system is monitored by the Trading Standards to ensure that manufacturers are grading their machines fairly.
 The rating takes into account the amount of water consumed and the machines washing and drying performance in terms of energy required.